Introduction

 What is Red Light Therapy and how does it work?

 Red Light Therapy, also known as Photobiomodulation, is a non-invasive treatment utilizing certain wavelengths of red light, which pass through the skin and have various health and aesthetic benefits.
 Unlike traditional pharmaceutical treatments, this innovative therapy works directly at the root of the problem.
 It stimulates cellular activity, improves circulation and helps the body heal naturally.
-This approach focuses its benefits in the mitochondria, the part of the cell that is responsible for the production of energy in the body, the same energy that is used to overcome common diseases and problems.
-If you haven't already done so, we encourage you to read our blogs “How Does Red Light Therapy Work?” and “6 Mistakes Not to Make When You Are Doing Red Light Therapy
+This approach focuses its benefits in the mitochondria, the part of the cell responsible for energy production, the same energy used to overcome common diseases and problems.
+If you haven't already done so, we encourage you to read our blogs “How Does Red Light Therapy Work?” and “6 Mistakes Not to Make When You Are Doing Red Light Therapy”

 How allergy affects health and well-being

-Drug therapy consists of the administration of oral antihistamine drugs and nasal hormone sprays.
+Drug therapy consists of the administration of oral antihistamines and nasal hormone sprays.
 Antihistamines can inhibit allergic reactions and relieve symptoms.
-Nasal hormone can act on the inflamed nasal mucosa, inhibit the inflammatory reaction, and improve allergy symptoms.
-Currently, these two types of drugs are widely used in clinical practice.
-However, long-term use of antihistamines can produce drug resistance, reducing results, and some patients may experience side effects such as dry mouth and drowsiness.
-In addition, most of these drugs are banned for pregnant women.
-As for hormones in nasal spray, side effects may occur with prolonged use, especially in children and the elderly.
+Nasal hormones can reduce inflammation and improve symptoms.
+However, long-term use can cause drug resistance, side effects like dry mouth and drowsiness, and are often not suitable for pregnant women, children, or the elderly.

 Leave a comment